Chaprote

-Chaprote is one of the earliest villages in the Nagar District in the Gilgit-Baltistan region.
+Chaprote is one of the earliest villages in Nagar District of the Gilgit-Baltistan region in Pakistan.
 It is a scenic area, in which the literacy rate is more than 90%.
 The village consists of 500 families and more than 10 tribes.
-Khimitay, Khanny, Masuty, Duguray and Bekhdury are well known families in the region.
+Khimitay, Khanny, Masuty, Janay, Duguray and Bekhdury are well known families in the region.

 Many miles of terraced fields and fruit orchards mark Chaprote, the earlier capital of Nagar Valley.
 It offers a panoramic view of the Rakaposhi and other peaks surrounding Nagar Valley.
-It is about 70 km from the city of Gilgit and it takes a van about 1 hour to cover the distance.
+It is about 70 km from Gilgit, the capital city of Gilgit-Baltistan region, and it takes a van about 1 hour to cover the distance.
 The total area of the valley is around 8 miles.
-Moreover, there is a tourist spot which called GAPA which gives a view of Rakaposhi Peak.
+There is a tourist spot called GAPA which gives a view of the Rakaposhi peak.

 Chaprote is the center of a form of shamanism called "Danyalism".